 The main structure of the program is represented by the group meetings.
 Student in the program are grouped according to their scientific fields.
-Currently we have groups based on the following topics: dentistry, gynecology, urology, cardiology, intensive care medicine, neuropsychiatry, orthopedics and traumatology, pediatrics, gastroenteorlogy, endocrinology, COVID-19 and infectious diseases, pharmacology, and others.
+Currently, we have groups based on the following topics: dentistry, gynecology, urology, cardiology, intensive care medicine, neuropsychiatry, orthopedics and traumatology, pediatrics, gastroenterology, endocrinology, COVID-19 and infectious diseases, pharmacology, and others.

-Each group includes 7-14 students, their supervisor, and project students; on the other hand, the center allocates 1-2 SMSs, a statistician, and an expert discussant to the group.
+Each group includes 7-14 students, their supervisor, and project students, on the other hand the centre allocates 1-2 SMSs, a statistician and an expert discussant to the group.

-During the first year, each group meets weekly on a pre-specified day and hour for the year.
-In these meetings, each fellow presents his/her progress during the previous week, and the group jointly discusses the scientific questions, presentations, and progress.
+During the first year, each group has a meeting each week in a pre-specified day and hour for the year.
+In these meetings each fellow presents his/her progress during the previous week and the group jointly discusses the scientific questions, presentations and the progresses.
 Starting from the second year, following the same group structure, there are pre-specified monthly meetings with the same purpose.